nixworks/public/news/2012/09/12/README.md

 ##### Foreign Minister
 ### [The Japanese Foreign Minister Koichiro Gemba says Japan will "not reconsider" the ownership issue. ](/news/2012/09/12/the-japanese-foreign-minister-kaichira-gemba-says-japan-will-not-reconsider-the-ownership-issue.md)
-_Context: Koichiro Gemba, Foreign Minister_
+_Context: Foreign Minister, Koichiro Gemba_

 ##### Bosnia and Herzegovina
 ### [Police in Bosnia and Herzegovina arrest 25 people on suspicion of multiple murders, drug-trafficking and robbery in the biggest crackdown on organised crime since the Bosnian War. ](/news/2012/09/12/police-in-bosnia-and-herzegovina-arrest-25-people-on-suspicion-of-multiple-murders-drug-trafficking-and-robbery-in-the-biggest-crackdown-on.md)
-_Context: Bosnian War, Bosnia and Herzegovina_
+_Context: Bosnia and Herzegovina, Bosnian War_

 ##### Cambodia
 ### [A Cambodian journalist is found murdered in the boot of his car, after reporting on illegal logging. ](/news/2012/09/12/a-cambodian-journalist-is-found-murdered-in-the-boot-of-his-car-after-reporting-on-illegal-logging.md)